sakamies/memelib/README.md

 ----

 [^1]: This came about when I learned that [browsers make all ids top level properties on the window object](https://stackoverflow.com/questions/3434278/do-dom-tree-elements-with-ids-become-global-properties).
 I wanted a safe way to access ids like that.
-[^2]: Square brackets look like brick and html feels like stacking bricks.
-So setting html is done by assigning with square brackets.